DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 ### Combining the ‘Schools’ and ‘Study sites’ sections

 Previously, we changed ‘Locations’ to ‘Schools’.
-With the introduction of ‘Study sites’ we now have a section with similar data and interactions.
+With the introduction of study sites, we now have a second section with similar data and interactions.

 We could combine the two sections called ‘Training locations’ and include a question to collect location type.